JBZoo/CSV-Blueprint/README.md

 - Specifying an incorrect rule name, using non-existent values (not listed below), or assigning an incompatible variable type for any option will result in a schema validation error.
 To bypass these errors, you may opt to use the `--skip-schema` flag at your discretion, allowing the use of your custom keys in the schema.
-- The rule `not_empty` is the sole exception; it does not ignore empty strings (length 0).
+- All rules ignore the empty string except `not_empty`.
+It doesn't ignore empty strings (length 0).
 To enforce a non-empty value, apply `not_empty: true`.
 Note that a single space (` `) counts as a character, making the string length `1`.
 To prevent such scenarios, include `is_trimmed: true`.
 - Rules operate independently; they have no knowledge of or influence over one another.
-- You are free to combine rules in any manner or opt not to use them at all.
-They are grouped below for easier navigation and understanding.
 - When a rule's value is `is_some_rule: true`, it merely serves as an activation toggle.
 Other values represent rule parameters.
 - The sequence of rule execution follows their order in the schema, affecting only the order of error messages in the